Insights from the Upanishads: Roots of World Literature

 The Upanishads often explain difficult ideas through simple images.
 Fire, breath, space, rivers, seeds and light appear as symbols of invisible truth.
 These images make the texts literary as well as philosophical.

 This symbolic method connects the Upanishads with world literature across cultures.
 Great literary works often use visible objects to express invisible meanings.
-The Upanishads are among the ancient examples of this art.
+They are among the ancient examples of this art.

 9. Dialogue as a Path to Truth